dndworld/dndworld.github.io/index.md

 </style>

 # About Us
 You are about to join a homebrew text-only server where you will take on bounties West Marches style, meet hundreds of new people, and live out an epic life of an adventurer.
-Crab was here!

 ## Who We Are
 > - The largest text-based D&D living world!